-Awards under this program for FY 2024 will be made for up to \$400,000.00 for the entire 36 months.
+Awards under this initiative for FY 2024 will be made for up to \$500,000.

 OVW has the discretion to make awards for greater or lesser amounts than requested and to negotiate the scope of work and budget with applicants before making an award or after an award is made but prior to access to funds.